Tilman Pass Trek – 20 Days

 Tour Price Does Not Include:

-• Personal expenses such as snacks, cold drinks, mineral water, alcoholic drinks, telephone, hot shower etc.
+• Personal expenses such as snacks, cold drinks, water, alcoholic drinks, telephone, WiFi/internet access, charging of personal devices, hot showers, laundry service, medications or medical care, etc.

 NOTE: The price of the tour will be adjusted according to the group size.